From Amortized to Worst Case Delay in Enumeration Algorithms: Buffer Based Regularization

-The average delay of a flashlight search may be much better than its delay, in particular when the internal nodes are guaranteed to have many leaves.
-Uno describes the pushout method~\cite{uno2015constant} harnessing this property, which allows to obtain constant average delay algorithms for many problems such as generating spanning trees.
-We now prove that a flashlight search algorithm can be turned into an algorithm with good delay using Theorem~\ref{th:geometric}.
-It relies on a small queue for amortization, so that its incremental delay is equal to its average delay, hence the obtained algorithm is an hybrid of both presented amortization methods.
+The average delay or the worst case delay of a flashlight search is given for any input $(x,a,b)$ of $\enum{\tilde{A}}$ and not only for the input $(x,\emptyset,U(x))$ corresponding to an input of $\enum{A}$.
+We make the assumption that $|U(x)|$ is less than $n = |x|$, hence an instance $(x,a,b)$ is of size less than $3n$ and we give all delays as functions of $n$.
+The average delay of flashlight search is sometimes much smaller than its worst case delay, especially when the internal nodes of the tree of partial solutions are guaranteed to have many leaves.
+Uno describes the pushout method~\cite{uno2015constant} harnessing this property to obtain constant average delay algorithms for many problems such as generating spanning trees.